Neverness to Everness: Earn Fons and Clear Early Anomalies

 Advertisement

-The mistake a lot of new players make is treating Fons farming like a pure money grind and anomalies like optional story flavor.
-In practice, you want both loops running together.
-Fons pay for your immediate needs, while early anomalies teach you how NTE hides objectives, updates commission states, and gates exploration rewards.
-If you ignore either one, your first week feels slower than it should.
+The mistake most new players make is treating Fons farming like a money grind and anomalies like optional story flavor.
+You want both loops going together.
+Fons cover your immediate needs; early anomalies teach you how NTE hides objectives, updates commission states, and gates exploration rewards.
+Ignore either and your first week feels slower than it should.

 How to earn Fons fast in the early game

-After that, stack the easy extras the game hides in plain sight.
-Daily objectives and general commissions are obvious, but the Exploration Guide is the kind of tab many players forget until they suddenly realize they have several unclaimed payouts sitting there.
-Event pages are similar.
+Once stamina is spent, stack the easy extras the game hides in plain sight.
+Daily objectives and general commissions are obvious, but the Exploration Guide is the tab players forget until they notice unclaimed payouts piling up there.
+Event pages work the same way.
 If something has a red dot, clear it before you start farming manually.
-Early NTE rewards are often menu-based rather than field-based, and missing them makes the economy look worse than it is.
+Early NTE rewards are often menu-based rather than field-based, so missing them makes your economy look worse than it actually is.
+Codes are claimed through in-game Mail once you have made a little progress, not from the first screen after launch.

 What slows Fons farming down the most